FrancesCoronel/personal-website-v3/_posts/2015-10-21-my-designlab-experience.md

-The difference, I believe, between something like [DailyUI](https://chadtrutt.com/ "Chad Trutt") challenges and [Designlab](https://trydesignlab.com "Designlab") is the amount of feedback you’re going to get.
-I feel the main thing you’re paying for is the community and feedback.
+The difference, I believe, between something like [DailyUI](https://chadtrutt.com/ "Chad Trutt") challenges and [Designlab](https://trydesignlab.com "Designlab") is the amount of feedback you're going to get.
+I feel the main thing you're paying for is the community and feedback.
 The articles they provide as mini-lessons before each project are all actually free online somewhere, but, nonetheless, they were **very** well selected.